Some really great info has been coming out in the last couple days about Star…

 - Make sure all members of your party are connected to the person making the reservation in your group.
 We’ve seen this slow down many guests and it will either mean you aren’t in the same group together, or worse, you won’t get a boarding pass.

-- Use the internet connection on your mobile device, not the Disneyland Wi-Fi.
-With hundreds or thousands of guests trying to connect at the same time, the Wi-Fi can slow way down and you’ll usually get faster load times with your network’s cellure connection.
+- If you are on hotel Wi-Fi or your connection is not the best, use the internet connection on your mobile device.
+With hundreds or thousands of guests trying to connect at the same time, the last thing you need is slow Wi-Fi slowing you down and you’ll usually get faster load times with your network’s cellular connection.
 This could mean the difference between getting a boarding pass or not.

-Now once you have your boarding pass, you can go do some of the other wonderful attractions in Disneyland while you wait to get on.
+Now once you have your boarding pass, you can rest easy.
+Go do some of the other wonderful attractions in Disneyland while you wait for your boarding window.

 Since wait times are always lower anyway in the first couple hours of park operations, we suggest you take advantage of this time and get as many other attractions out of the way while you wait for Rise of the Resistance.